This post originally went live on our SOURCE partner LiveRamp’s blog here and has been adapted for our blog .

-CTV supply and viewership are up
+CTV supply and viewership on the rise

-CTV is a critical channel for maintaining addressability
+CTV: A critical channel for driving addressability

-- Extension of your first-party data to CTV
+- Extension of first-party data to CTV

-- Reach and frequency management across all devices
+- Reach and frequency management across devices

 - Omnichannel sequential messaging

-Managing identity is critical to CTV
+Managing identity is vital to CTV

 Managing identity is a crucial step in making the most of CTV both during COVID-19 and once the third-party cookie goes away.
 Look at this example of a full-funnel, omnichannel campaign that converts CTV spend into ROI: